Free Daily Sign In Sheets for Your Classroom

 It is also a way for me to collect their first name sample for their portfolios and assess where each student is at in regards to writing their name.

 Once I have assessed where each student is at, I can create a daily sign that is at each student’s own individual level.
-Here is a sample of how sign in sheets might look in August.
+Here is a sample of how the daily sign in sheets might look in August.
 I have a multi-age class with 3, 4, and 5-year-olds.
 Kids are tracing the first letter in their name, tracing their name in uppercase or lowercase, and writing their name with a model.

 I know that everyone has different opinions about the order to teach children how to write their names.
 Above is the order I teach students to write their names based on current research and my own teaching experiences.
 And yes, I teach students to write their names in all capital letters first.
 A quick bit why…the world they see is mostly in all capital letters (aka environmental print), and capital letters are easier to write and require less fine motor strength.
 I do teach my students to write their names in lowercase when they are ready.